apatel8980/Intentionally-Faulty-RPN-calculator/README.md

 # Intentionally-Faulty-RPN-calculator

-This program mimics faulty reverse polish notation calculator Code is in the master branch
+This program mimics a faulty reverse polish notation calculator.
+Code is in the master branch